 Islamic Studies and Muslim Cultures (MA with the Aga Khan University Institute for Muslim Civilizations in London)

-Free-Standing 2.5-year MA, housed in the Middle East Institute at the Graduate School of Arts and Sciences (Semesters 1 and 2) and at the Aga Khan University’s Institute for the Study of Muslim Civilizations in London (Semesters 3, 4, and 5).
+Free-Standing 2-year MA, housed in the Middle East Institute at the Graduate School of Arts and Sciences (Semesters 1 and 2) and at the Aga Khan University’s Institute for the Study of Muslim Civilizations in London (Semesters 3 and 4).
 Students earn two degrees: a Master of Arts from Columbia University and a Master of Arts from the Aga Khan University’s Institute for the Study of Muslim Civilizations.

 The innovative curriculum includes a two-year sequence of core seminars and interdisciplinary electives, and offers intensive language training.
-At the heart of the program is the thesis, an original scholarly work based on empirical research and analysis, finalized in the student’s 5th and final semester.
-During their final semester, students may also undertake an optional field project in a location relevant to their thesis’ subject matter.
+At the heart of the program is the thesis, an original scholarly work based on empirical research and analysis, finalized in the student’s 4th and final semester.

 A unique partnership of two leading universities, the dual-degree program unites a cutting-edge scholarly community of over one hundred specialized faculty members and language instructors who provide trans-disciplinary and critical approaches to the study of the religious and intellectual traditions of Islam and the diverse regional histories, cultures, and social formations of Muslim societies around the world.